lippertto/janus-trainer/README.md

 ## Evolving the database schema

-All commands should be prefixed with `yarn run dotenv -e .env.development -- ` to load the database connection values
+All commands should be prefixed with `yarn run dotenv -e .env.development.local -- ` to load the database connection values

 Update the generated code: `prisma generate`